 Getting Started — this post shows how to compile a C source file to an object file, then link that object file with a D program using DMD.
 Along the way, it shows how to bind D functions to C functions and introduces the first of the dark corners the series will explore.

-Arrays Part 1 — this post is the first of three focusing on arrays.
+Arrays Part One — this post is the first of a series focusing on arrays.
 It examines the differences between array declarations in D and C and how those differences may bring about some unwelcome surprises.

 The D as BetterC (DasBetterC) Series

 In this series, D’s creator and BDFL Walter Bright explains D’s

 -betterC mode and shows how to use it to conveniently port existing C programs to D, step-by-step, with the aim of improving memory safety and reducing bug counts.

 D as a Better C — an introduction to